kevinbretscher/Longpia/README.md

 A multiqc report is generated with the results of Nanoplot, Kraken2, Quast, CheckM, Checkm2, BUSCO and BAKTA.

 Longpia report TBA
+Longpia reports combines output of CRAQ, Inspector, CheckM and other tool into a single TSV.
+Which can be useful for quality assesment and visualization.

 ## Best-practice recomendations